Brian Ritchie

-Brian Ritchie (born November 21, 1960) is the bass guitarist for the alternative rock band Violent Femmes.
+Brian Ritchie (born November 21, 1960) is an American musician, best known as the bassist for the alternative rock band Violent Femmes.
 Ritchie was born and raised in the United States and is currently a dual citizen of the U.S. and Australia, with his full-time residence in Australia.

+In 2007 the Violent Femmes broke up acrimoniously after an argument between Ritchie and singer Gordon Gano.

+The band eventually re-formed and still tours today.
+It has since released several albums including Hotel Last Resort in 2019.

+Ritchie was curator of MONA FOMA festival at Museum of Old and New Art (MONA) in Tasmania from 2007 until it was discontinued in 2024.

 In addition to his bass playing, Ritchie is proficient at the shakuhachi, a Japanese bamboo flute.
 He acquired a Jun Shihan (shakuhachi teaching license) in March 2003 from James Nyoraku Schlefer, and his professional name is "Tairaku" ("big music" in Japanese).